Isaac-Sun-2024/Book-translator/README.md

 # Book-translator
-possibly the best program I have written to date: A program to translate images by selection, like google lens but more accurate
+A program to translate images by selection, like google lens but more accurate

 run the GUIs, or test.py not main/main-unstable.